Skip to main content

 Understanding ED

-Erectile dysfunction (ED) can be equally devastating for a man and his partner.
+Erectile dysfunction (ED) can be difficult for those affected by the condition and their partners.

 ED symptoms and causes

-ED is a common condition that affects many men as well as their partners.
-ED is the inability to achieve or maintain an erection that is firm enough to have sexual intercourse.1 In other words, the penis doesn’t get hard enough to allow you to have sex.
-It may begin in the bedroom, but it can have a profound effect on a man, his self-esteem and his relationships.2
+Erectile dysfunction (ED) is a common problem that affects many men and their partners.
+ED is defined as the ongoing inability to achieve or maintain an erection that is firm enough to perform sexual intercourse.
+It may begin in the bedroom, but it can limit partner intimacy and affect a man's self-esteem too.
+It is important for those who are struggling with ED to know they are not alone.

 Signs and symptoms